waynecharr/Javascript_Quiz/README.md

 - "start quiz function working" the start question function is working. unfortunately the questions choices aren't displaying!
 Need to figure out why that's happening.
 - "choices are displaying" - small syntax erorr caused the choices to not display properly\
 - "added the time functionality" - Katie Redford helped me with getting the time sorted out.
 I think I understand it now.
+- "added the local storage log" - Logs Initials and high score.